Purpose

 1.

-is on medical issues, including various forms of treatment,
+The emphasis here is on medical issues, including various

-staging and prognosis, the meaning of diagnostic information,
+forms of treatment, staging and prognosis, the meaning

 2.

-and national events, insurance problems and provider issues,
+local and national events, insurance problems and provider

-books and literature on breast cancer as well as other
+cancer, books and literature on breast cancer as well

-arts, where to find other sources of information, referrals,
+as other arts, where to find other sources of information,

 3.